Sustainable business decision modelling with blockchain and digital twins: A survey: Taxonomy of sustainability in BDM

 \subsubsection{Stakeholder Engagement}

 Building trust ties with stakeholders makes it possible to address complaints and changes at the outset of a transformation project.
 By involving them, potential issues with the change process - like ignoring crucial local demands and interests - can be avoided, improving social sustainability~\cite{IBRAHIM8079773}.
 Ibrahim \textit{et al.}~\cite{IBRAHIM8079773} have focused on smart, sustainable cities and created a model considering the stakeholders' effective and efficient engagement process.
 Mendoza and Clemen~\cite{MENDOZA2013} have explored stakeholder engagement towards outsourcing sustainable practices between buyers and sellers.
 Their research followed a game theory approach to incorporate the impact of stakeholder pressure towards process improvement and quality decisions in the supply chain between buyers and sellers.
+Chen \textit{et al.}~\cite{CHEN2024142606} have used a case study of sustainable farming and realised that there is a limitation in the adoption process, noting that research often overlooks other stakeholders involved and lacks the application of evolutionary game theory to support technology promotion.
+This insight is essential for developing targeted intervention strategies that address the specific needs of the agricultural community and highlight the need for refined subsidy policies and strategic planning to enhance their effectiveness.